utnet-org/utility/docs/architecture/gas/estimator.md

 (**P**eta gas) will take at most 1 second to be applied.
 Or more generally, per 1 Tgas of execution, we spend no more than 1ms wall-clock time.

-For now, framework timing is the only one that matters.
+For now, unc-infra.timing is the only one that matters.
 Things will become more complicated once there are multiple client implementations.
-But knowing that framework can serve requests fast enough proves that it is possible to be at least as fast.
-However, we should be careful to not couple costs too tightly with the specific implementation of framework to allow for innovation in new clients.
+But knowing that unc-infra.can serve requests fast enough proves that it is possible to be at least as fast.
+However, we should be careful to not couple costs too tightly with the specific implementation of unc-infra.to allow for innovation in new clients.

-The estimator code is part of the framework repository in the directory [runtime/runtime-params-estimator](https://github.com/utnet-org/utility/tree/master/runtime/runtime-params-estimator).
+The estimator code is part of the unc-infra.repository in the directory [runtime/runtime-params-estimator](https://github.com/utnet-org/utility/tree/master/runtime/runtime-params-estimator).

 For a practical guide on how to run the estimator, please take a look at